 Description

 The pre-requisite to participate in this study was to have experience in any DVCS.
 The study was conducted with four volunteers.
-All of them are male postgraduate students from the Software Engineering area at Universidade Federal Fluminense (UFF).
+All of them are male graduate students from the Software Engineering area at Universidade Federal Fluminense (UFF).
 There was no compensation of any kind to the participants.
 Four different sessions were conducted, each of them with one participant.
-All forms presented in this study are written in Portuguese, which was the native language of all participants
+All forms presented in this study are written in Portuguese, which was the native language of all participants.

+The goal of this observational study was to analyze when DyeVC helps on understanding the project history better than existing tools.
 This study was divided in two phases, each one with two scenarios, where the participant had to answer a number of questions related to usual work with DVCS.
 The scenarios in each phase were the same and in each one of them the participant played a different role.
-In Scenario One, the participant played a developer role, while in Scenario Two, the participant played a repository administrator role.
+In Scenario One, the participant played the developer role, while in Scenario Two, the participant played the repository administrator role.

-In Phase 1, the participant had a number of questions to be answered, before knowing DyeVC.
-The participant could use any desired DVCS client, among the ones available in the test machine: gitk, Tortoise Git, Git Bash and SourceTree.
-It was also possible to access the internet to search for any other procedure or tool that could help in answering the questions.
+In Phase 1, the participant had a number of questions to be answered about the JQuery project history, before knowing DyeVC.
+The participant could use any desired DVCS client to answer these questions among the ones available in the test machine: gitk, Tortoise Git, Git Bash, and SourceTree.
+It was also possible to access the Internet to search for any other procedure or tool that could help in answering the questions.
 In Phase 2, DyeVC approach was presented and the participant used it to help answering the same questions.
-The answers in Phase 2 were either “same as Phase 1” or a different answer.
+The possible answers in Phase 2 were either “keep the answer of Phase 1”, meaning that using DyeVC did not change the participant perception, or a different answer, meaning that using DyeVC actually changed the participant perception.

 The main points to be observed in this study are: